|Position:||University of Nebraska Athletics|

 Gobel received a degree in industrial education from Nebraska-Kearney in 1981.
 He received his teaching certificate and then became an assistant strength coach for football while also teaching weight training classes at Nebraska.
 He is a member of the National Strength and Conditioning Association and the College Strength Coaches Association, and was named a Master Strength and Conditioning Coach in 2003.

-Gobel and his wife, Michelle, have a son, Chase, and a daughter, Alexa.
+Gobel has one son, Chase, and one daughter, Alexa.